GSA/cpct-tool/README.md

 - If your `default` **Web Browser** does not open, check your taskbar for already open instances of your *Web Browser*.
 - **Note: The command (terminal) window will close on its own.**

-If you have used this tool before, the functinality should be the same, the only difference is now your have the *CPCT Tool* running locally on your computer.
+If you have used the cloud version of this tool before, the functinality should be the same, the only difference is now your have the *CPCT Tool* running locally on your computer.

 ## Running the CPCT Tool:

 Once you have the **CPCT Tool** *Docker Image* installed and running, you **DO NOT** have to `rerun` the `start.exe` file.
 This is only needed to initially `build` and `run` the *Docker Image*.

 > **Note:** If you do happen to `run` the `start.exe` file again, this is not a problem.
 It will run the same as it did before, but will not build another `Docker Image` file.
-Since nothing has changed in the `Docker Image`, it will start another `instance` of the same *Docker Image* and complain about your local port `8000` is alreay in use and a instance new instance of the Image will display inside of *Docker Desktop* not running, but with a different `Tag ID` number.
+Since nothing has changed in the `Docker Image`, it will start another `instance` of the same *Docker Image* and complain about your local port `8000` is alreay in use and a instance new instance of the Image will display inside of *Docker Desktop* running but with no ports specified, but with a different `Tag ID` number.
 If you wish, you can safely remove the extra instances and continue using the CPCT Tool as before.

 **How do I access the tool the next time I need to use it?**

 You have a few options:
-1. Keep the `Docker Image` running, so the __next time__ you need to use the *CPCT Tool*, open the following address in your web browser: `http://127.0.0.1:8000` to access the CPCT Tools main page.
+1. Keep the `Docker Image` running, so the __next time__ you need to use the *CPCT Tool*, open the following address in your web browser: `http://127.0.0.1:8000` or `http://localhost:8000` to access the CPCT Tools main page.
 2. If you do not use the tool that often, then you can click the `stop` button beside the *Docker Desktop Image* for the *CPCT Tool*, this will stop the Docker Image.
 You can restart it again by clicking the `start` button to start the **Docker Image** again.
-Remember to open your web browser to:`http://127.0.0.1:8000` to use the tool again.
+Remember to open your web browser to:`http://127.0.0.1:8000` or `http://localhost:8000` to use the tool again.
 Feel free to bookmark this page for simpler access in the future.
 3. If you have limited space on your computer or need to conserve space, simply delete the **Docker Image** for the *CPCT Tool* inside of **Docker Desktop**.
-When you want to `create` and `run` the **Docker Image** for the *CPCT Tool* again, simply `rerun` the `start.exe` again.
+When you want to `run` the **Docker Image** for the *CPCT Tool* again, simply `rerun` the `start.exe` again.

-> **Memo:** If you have `deleted` the `zip file` and/or the `cpct-tool` folder for the `CPCT Tool`, you can download it again and `rerun` the `start.exe` file like you did before.
+> **Memo:** If you have `deleted` the `zip file` and/or the `cpct-tool` folder for the `CPCT Tool`, you can download it again here under `Releases` and `rerun` the `start.exe` file like you did before.

-**It is OK, if you find that you have multiple or too many instances of the *CPCT Tool* running or hosted inside of Docker Desktop.
-Feel free to `stop` and `delete` them.
-You can `download` the `zip` file again if needed and rerun the `start.exe` again to `recreate` and `run` the *Docker Image* anytime.*
+**It is OK, if you find that you have multiple or many instances of the *CPCT Tool* running or hosted inside of Docker Desktop.
+Feel free to `stop` and `delete` them if needed.
+You can `download` the `zip` file again and rerun the `start.exe` again to `recreate` and `run` the *Docker Image* anytime.*

 ## Troubleshooting Docker Desktop: